marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 ---
 title: "Btrfs for mere mortals: inode allocation"
 date: 2022-04-25T13:30:25-03:00
-description: "Describe how btrfs manages its inodes when compared to other Linux filesystems, from the inside."
+summary: "... or how btrfs manages its inodes when compared to other Linux filesystems, from the inside."
 slug: btrfs-for-mere-mortals-inode-allocation
 ---